Submitting Presentation Proposals for Library 2.021: Reinventing Libraries for a Post-COVID World

-Proposals will be accepted on a first-come, first-served basis starting July 8th, 2020.
+Proposals will be accepted on a first-come, first-served basis starting April 1st, 2021, and closing on May 14th.
 The number of sessions will be limited, so you are encouraged to get your proposal in early!
 If your proposal is accepted, you will be provided with the ability to schedule a presentation time that is convenient to your time zone and work schedule.
 Early proposal submission and acceptance will give you the most flexibility for scheduling your presentation.

 Your presentation proposal, once submitted, will be listed on the Library 2.0 website, with the opportunity for members of this network to view, comment on, and/or "like" your presentation proposal.
 This will give you and the other members of this site the chance to share ideas and to make connections before, during, and after the conference.
 Additionally, it will allow us to gauge the popularity of your topic or approach.
 It is our intention that all serious proposals be given the opportunity to be presented.